lawmicha/iOS-User-Authentication-with-Email-Facebook-Google-Apple/README.md

 ### Backlog
 - Facebook and Google buttons should conform to their respective designs
+- Display email as username for logged in federated users from the user attributess
 - Code clean up
-- Display email as username for logged in federated users from the user attributess
-- Other clean up
+- Replace views with SwiftUI components

 ## Steps to get the app running